Batch Inverse for Batch Point Additions

 Note that the numerator will introduce new field multiplication operations, but this is fine as the cost of these multiplications is far less than computing more field inverse operations.

-Refer to the of to learn more about the total cost.
+Refer to the Computational Complexity Section of Batch Inversion to learn more about the total cost.